Joseph Reed (politician): Political career

 Reed's antipathy to Pennsylvania's Loyalist residents has been well attested by historic sources.
 Whilst in Congress, he advocated for the seizure of Loyalist properties and treason charges for those aligned with Great Britain (Reed and his family then lived in a confiscated Loyalist home).
-In an overall sense, Congress regarded the Loyalist citizens in a more tolerant manner.
+Congress regarded the Loyalist citizens in a more tolerant manner.
 As the President of Pennsylvania, Reed oversaw numerous trials of suspected Loyalists.
-After James Wilson defended 23 people accused of treason, a mob, stirred up by Reed's speeches and their own liquor consumption, attacked Wilson in what was to be later known as the "Battle of Fort Wilson"; only the arrival of cavalry saved Wilson and his friends.
-Following the cavalry's handling of the conflict, Reed pardoned and released the remaining rioters.
+He also played a key role in settling the Pennsylvania Line Mutiny in January 1781.